KitFung/BATsNet/doc/INSTALL_FOG.md

 ## Step 11: Start the service for the sensor

+Need to install the newest openconnect
+The apt provided version is too old.
+Need compile from source
 ```
 ## First check whether the vpn work regularly
 sudo service vpn_tunnel start